BearFromMars/bearfrommars.github.io/index.md

 I make songs on Spotify

-If you're part of Spotify yes, I am trying to claim my account.
+If you're part of Spotify yes, I am trying to claim my account. scuffeddankness@gmail.com for Spotify related things.